The Eighth Circle of Hell, i.e. Self-Promotion

 Suggestions for making it less torturous for those disinclined to beat the sh!t out of their drums

-A place has opened in the "Lightning on the Page" retreat I’m leading for Foreword Retreats in Bordeaux, France, May 18-24.
+Apropos of this post: 1 or 2 spaces remain in the "Lightning on the Page" retreat I’m leading for Foreword Retreats in Bordeaux, France, April 26-May 2, 2026.
 More info here.

 —

-Between social media, our smartphones’ and computers’ constant wakefulness, blaring screens by gas pumps, and TV commercials (including the newish scourge of chain-linked ads on streaming platforms with tiered subscriptions), I don’t think it’s an exaggeration to say we’re being pestered and harangued for our attention and wallets’ contents with a cutthroat intensity that rivals no other period in history.
+Between social media, our smartphones’ and computers’ constant wakefulness, blaring screens above gas pumps, and TV commercials (including the newish scourge of chain-linked ads on streaming platforms), I don’t think it’s an exaggeration to say we’re being pestered and harangued for our attention and wallets’ contents with a cutthroat intensity that rivals no other period in history.

-As someone who promotes writing workshops and public events throughout the year, and more rarely, a new book, it’s not an exaggeration when I say that I find self-promotion slightly less onerous than dropping a hot iron on my bare foot.
+As someone who promotes writing workshops and public events throughout the year, and on occasion, a new book, it’s not an exaggeration when I say I find self-promotion slightly less onerous than dropping a hot iron on my bare foot.

 Earlier this week while the news cycle kept grinding its boot heel in our faces, I was trying to think about other things, and one of them was how to make self-promotion less awful and/or mystifying, and I put together a few suggestions that you’ll see below.

 Keep in mind, these aren’t lab-tested, 100% foolproof, self-promo tactics.
-The following suggestions are like those I share in a classroom with students and with writer friends while we eat doughnuts and try not to spill crumbs and coffee down our shirtfronts.
+The following suggestions are like those I share in a classroom with students and with writer friends, often as we eat doughnuts and try not to spill crumbs and coffee down our shirtfronts.

 📚 If you have a new book (film/album/gallery show, etc.) and you’re on social media:

-Focus 80% of your posts on non-self-promotional items, e.g. goofy or heartfelt photos, humor, resources, things that interest you that are personal and give people a sense of who you are.
+Focus 80% of your posts on non-self-promotional items, e.g. goofy or heartfelt photos, humor, resource-sharing, things that interest you and give people a sense of who you are.

-Engage authentically—respond to comments on posts, support other writers by buying their books, reading them, and posting about the books you especially enjoyed (and rating them on Amazon and Goodreads—earlier this week, I learned that some agents do look up the number of reviews a prospective clients’ previous books have received—gah…).
+Engage authentically—respond to comments on posts, support other writers by buying their books, reading them, and posting about the books you especially enjoyed (and rating them on Amazon and Goodreads—earlier this week, I learned that some agents do look up the number of reviews a prospective client’s previous books have received—oy…).

-Self-promotion, ideally, is the process of sharing work that you genuinely believe will resonate, help, and/or entertain other people.
+Self-promotion, ideally, is the process of sharing work you genuinely believe will entertain, help, and/or resonate with other people.

-✨ Use formats you feel most comfortable with
+✨ Use the formats you feel most comfortable with

 Instagram, Facebook, blog posts, Substack newsletters, or LinkedIn articles that explore themes and subject matter from your book and the experience of writing it.